dvader2021/KISS/README.md

 6. Themes allow full customization of the display
 7. Google analytics included .. set google analytics id in the config file
 8. Generate related articles using TFID and Cosine-similarity
+9. Added interactivity with AWS API and Lambda

 Ver 1